DylanMeeus/springboot_jwt_blog/_posts/2015-08-11-create-your-first-ember-2-dot-0-app-from-authentication-to-calling-an-api.markdown

 ## Aside: Using Ember 2.0 with Auth0

 [Auth0](https://auth0.com) issues **JSON Web Tokens** on every login for your users.
 That means that you can have a solid identity infrastructure, including Single Sign On, User Management, support for Social (Facebook, Github, Twitter, etc.), Enterprise (Active Directory, LDAP, SAML, etc.) and your own database of users with just a few lines of code.
-You can use our [EmberSDK](https://auth0.com/docs/client-platforms/emberjs) which uses _ember-simple-auth_ to integrate [Auth0](https://auth0.com) with Ember 2.0 to avoid having to deal with Authentication!
+You can use our [EmberSDK](https://auth0.com/docs/client-platforms/emberjs) which uses _ember-simple-auth_ to integrate [Auth0](https://auth0.com) with Ember 2.0 to avoid having to deal with Authentication again!

 <img src="https://docs.google.com/drawings/d/1NfE-ab1YlggfpsT3RffnAp-B5LaegU-CCzKfB7GU-FE/pub?w=1219&amp;h=559" style="border: 1px solid #ccc;padding: 10px;">